Work

 9/2015 – 11/2019

-• Introduced and implemented processes for Library strategic planning within the context of the UW Libraries and the UW Tacoma campus.
-Implemented a strategic vision that reimagined the Library with goals that supported each organization’s strategic plan.
+• Created first Library strategic plan within the context of UW Libraries and the UW Tacoma campus.
+The vision reimagined the Library with goals that supported both organizations’ strategic plans.

-• Facilitated the creation of equity statement for the Library, reviewed of the UW Tacoma Library Code of Conduct for equity and inclusion issues, supported community programming like RealLit, and approved the adoption of a land acknowledgment statement for the Library.
+• Initiated the creation of equity statement for the Library, reviewed of the UW Tacoma Library Code of Conduct for equity and inclusion issues, supported community programming, and approved the adoption of a land acknowledgment statement for the Library.

-• Partnered with library directors of other South Sound academic, public, and school libraries to engage and amplify the outreach and social mission of the UW Tacoma Library and other libraries in the region.
+• Strengthened relationships and partnerships across the Tacoma/Pierce County region through regularly convening library directors of South Sound academic, public, and school libraries to amplify the outreach and social mission of the UW Tacoma Library and other libraries in the region.

 Virginia Polytechnic Institute and State University

 Virginia Tech is a public land-grant research university with its main campus in Blacksburg, Virginia.
-Nine colleges and a graduate school enroll 37,000 students.
-As a Carnegie ranked Doctoral Universities: Very High Research Activity.
+Nine colleges and a graduate school enroll 37,000 students and employ over 2,000 instructional faculty.
+As a Carnegie ranked Doctoral Universities: Very High Research Activity, Virginia Tech had a research expenditure of more than $531M.

 Director of Learning Environments, Virginia Tech University Libraries